[BOB - Basis Of Bitwise] production review [ENG] - soo:bak

 and for ordinary people, many things such as memorizing multiplication tables, correct postures for fitness exercises, how to use new electronic devices, etc.,

-I believe the difficulty in learning them is not because they are 'difficult', but because they are 'unfamiliar'.
+I believe the difficulty in learning them is not because they are 'difficult'

 As the era progresses, and thanks to the efforts of many wonderful people,